kudoleh/iOS-Clean-Architecture-MVVM/README.md

 ## Includes
 * Unit Tests for Use Cases(Domain Layer), ViewModels(Presentation Layer), NetworkService(Infrastructure Layer)
 * UI test with XCUITests
-* Size Classes in Detail view
+* Size Classes and UIStackView in Detail view
 * Dark Mode
 * SwiftUI example, demostration that presentation layer does not change, only UI (at least Xcode 11 required)